CLI Tool

 Source solution: [0, 1, 0, 1]

 Note: The ILP solver requires a reduction path from the target problem to ILP.
-Some problems (e.g., QUBO, SpinGlass, MaxCut, CircuitSAT) do not have this path yet.
-Use --solver brute-force for these, or reduce to a problem that supports ILP first.
+Some problems do not currently have one.
+Examples include BoundedComponentSpanningForest, LengthBoundedDisjointPaths, MinimumCardinalityKey, QUBO, SpinGlass, MaxCut, CircuitSAT, MinMaxMulticenter, and MultiprocessorScheduling.
+Use pred solve <file> --solver brute-force for these, or reduce to a problem that supports ILP first.
+For other problems, use pred path <PROBLEM> ILP to check whether an ILP reduction path exists.

 Shell Completions